 That said, many cosmetic and skincare lines are using opal as a color term, or branding catchphrase to describe the glowy illuminating effect of an opalescent color or serum.
 Let’s have a look at how brands are creatively pushing the envelope and bringing in the glistening qualities of jewels into the makeup world.

-Let’s start with the makeup line Black Opal, whose beauty products and cosmetics cater to women of color.
+Let’s start with the makeup line Black Opal Beauty, whose beauty products and cosmetics cater to women of color.
 The broad line of products includes foundations, concealers, powders, eyeshadows, skin care products, and even men’s shaving cream.
 The company launched in 1994, and despite the name, opal isn’t an ingredient in their line, but a movement.

 The products are designed to be inclusive for the BIPOC community to offer a wide range of makeup colors for every skin tone.